trofi/trofi.github.io.gen/posts/342-Zero-Hydra-Failures-towards-25.11-NixOS-release.md

 date: November 3, 2025
 ---

 It is November again!
-THe usual plan is to have a `NixOS-.25.11` release on 30th ([full schedule](https://github.com/NixOS/nixpkgs/issues/443568)).
+The usual plan is to have a `NixOS-.25.11` release on 30th ([full schedule](https://github.com/NixOS/nixpkgs/issues/443568)).

 Yesterday the schedule got to